ARUN RATH, HOST:

 OSWALT: He is the stressed-out manager who is crushing up No Doz and snorting it so he can work two shifts.
 And he has drivers who won't listen to him, and he's screaming at everybody, and he has to meet that 30-minute limit everywhere.
 And they have all kinds of dumb promotions he has to keep on top of.
 It's a nightmare.

 RATH: So what sections did you choose to read for your library reads?

-RATH: Do you want to read that for us because (unintelligible) get beyond call me Ishmael.
+RATH: Do you want to read that for us because most people don't get beyond "call me Ishmael"?

 RATH: We were talking a bit before we started about how this book has just had such an amazing cultural resonance.
 My own favorite would be "Wrath of Khan."